A wise person does not give the same amount of thought to choosing lunch as to choosing a career. Neither should a language model.

 The term "reasoning model" covers at least four meaningfully different architectural choices.
 They share the goal of allocating more compute to harder problems, but differ in where the reasoning lives, who can see it, and how it is structured.
 Understanding these distinctions matters for choosing the right model in production and for interpreting benchmark comparisons.

 <think> tags.
-Tree search (MCTS) generates and scores multiple reasoning branches, requiring a process reward model.Extended Chain-of-Thought is the simplest approach architecturally: the model is the same transformer, but it is trained (or prompted) to produce long reasoning traces before the answer.
+Tree search (MCTS) generates and scores multiple reasoning branches, requiring a process reward model.Extended chain-of-thought is the simplest approach architecturally: the model is the same transformer, but it is trained (or prompted) to produce long reasoning traces before the answer (the prompting techniques are covered in Section 12.2).
 No structural change to the model is required.
 The reasoning trace is visible in the output and can be inspected, which makes it useful for debugging.
 The limitation is that quality depends heavily on training, and a model trained only with prompting (rather than RL) may not learn when to stop reasoning.

 Hidden Thinking is the approach used by OpenAI's o-series (o1, o3, o4-mini).
 The model is trained with reinforcement learning to produce internal reasoning tokens that are not returned in the API response.
 The thinking tokens are generated autoregressively and consume full KV cache memory during generation, but are stripped before the response is returned.
 From the user's perspective, the model appears to pause and then return a concise answer.
 The tradeoff is interpretability: you cannot inspect the reasoning, which makes debugging failures harder.
 (See Section 8.2 for the o-series architecture in detail.)